 For 11 years, I was an associate editor for the international newsletter of the Geochemical Society, which is based in the US.

-I have interviewed people all over the world, on location as well as by phone and e-mail.
-I particularly remember finally being able to catch up with a very busy person on his mobile phone at an airport in the US, while he was waiting for his connecting flight, as well as speaking with two highly sympathetic people who were based in Hong Kong at the time – all three for the Arcadis magazine Elements – as well as an interview with Claude Allègre in Paris (from which I learned a major lesson) and an interview with Keith O’Nions, who had just been knighted and was about to become the Chief Scientific Advisor to the UK’s Ministry of Defence.
+I have interviewed people all over the world, on location as well as by phone and e-mail, from Hong Kong to Chile to Amsterdam and Oxford.
+I particularly remember finally being able to catch up with a very busy person (who is now one of my LinkedIn connections) on his mobile phone at an airport in the US, while he was waiting for his connecting flight.
+I also remember speaking with two highly sympathetic people who were based in Hong Kong at the time, working for Arcadis; one was German and the other one was Belgian.

 Other than that, I have written so many bits and pieces here and there (mostly on geochemistry and environmental chemistry, occasionally including health issues, and also on feminism/women in science), that it’s impossible to list or even remember them all.